Knitted Wilkinson behind Aldcroft's success

 "We were sat in our shirt presentation," she recalls.

-"I was thinking, 'I wonder who that is?'.
+"I was thinking, 'I wonder who that is?'
 Then they said my name and I wasn't expecting it.
 I was over the moon."

 'Dance training made me springy'